 - Overall Science GPA: 2.5 required, 2.75 or better strongly preferred

 - Grades of C or better are required in prerequisite courses, grades of B or higher STRONGLY preferred

-You must have two recommenders who have agreed to provide an online recommendation and letter submitted online via PharmCAS.
+You must have two recommendations submitted online via PharmCAS.
 Recommendations submitted by any other means, e.g., email, express mail, postal mail, are not accepted.
 Your recommenders should be people you have worked for, volunteered with under their supervision, or professors.
 You have the option of naming a third recommender in case one of your preferred two is not able to complete his/her recommendation on time.